Christmas dinner: Peru

-On Christmas Eve (Noche Buena), the extended family join for a dinner of roast turkey and white rice seasoned with garlic.
+On Christmas Eve (Noche Buena), the extended family gathers for a dinner of roast turkey and white rice seasoned with garlic.
 Roast potatoes and cooked sweetened apple puree are often served as well.
-The main dessert is panettone.
-It is usually accompanied by a cup of thick hot chocolate.
-Less common desserts include a special marzipan made out of Brazil nuts (due to the scarcity and expense of almonds in Peru) and assorted bowls with raisins and peanuts.
+The main dessert is panettone, usually accompanied by a cup of thick hot chocolate.
+Less common desserts include a special marzipan made from Brazil nuts (due to the scarcity and expense of almonds in Peru) and assorted bowls with raisins and peanuts.
 At midnight, a toast is made, and good wishes and hugs are exchanged.
-A designated person runs to put Child Jesus in the Nativity scene.
+A designated person places the Child Jesus figure in the Nativity scene.
 Then, the family members take their seats in the dining room while singing Christmas Carols.

 Uruguay

 In Uruguay, Christmas dinner is served on Christmas Eve.
-The holiday is celebrated with a large family feast, where traditionally asado and other dishes such as vitello tonnato are eaten, along with salads, such as Olivier salad.
-However, the consumption of picada —a fusion of Italian antipasto and Spanish tapas— on Christmas Eve and of asado at Christmas lunch on the 25th has become widespread.
+The holiday is celebrated with a large family feast where traditionally asado and other dishes such as vitello tonnato are eaten, along with salads like Olivier salad.
+However, the consumption of picada (a fusion of Italian antipasto and Spanish tapas) on Christmas Eve and of asado at Christmas lunch on the 25th has become widespread.
 For dessert, panettone and turrón are eaten, which were introduced to Uruguayan cuisine by Spanish and Italian immigrants in the 19th and 20th centuries.

 At midnight, a toast is made with champagne or cider.